knuthy/Expresstrade/README.md

 ```

 ## Summary
-You can use the above methods and examples to create a website using WAX Expresstrade, to be able to receive userdata from Opskins and send and receive tradeoffers.
+You can use the above methods and examples to create a website using WAX Expresstrade, to be able to receive user data from Opskins and send and receive tradeoffers.
 [complete.js](complete.js) contains all the above steps, in one complete version, if you wish to see and or use the structure.

 Error codes can be looked up [here](https://github.com/OPSkins/trade-opskins-api/issues/19#issuecomment-403122935)